20

 This anchor element next has a peculiar attribute: data-lightbox="fig-set".
 This attribute is used to trigger the Lightbox software, data-lightbox is monitored by some jQuery in the lightbox.js file and if clicked cause the Lightbox to activate.

 The thing that comes after it "fig-set" is a value that I’ve made up.
 Lightbox will display more than one image in turn; multiple images are called a gallery (that is what the previous and next buttons do, the cycle through all the picture in the gallery).
 The value assigned to data-lightbox, in this case fig-set identifies which pictures are in which gallery.
-I.e. any picture that has data-lightbox="fig-set" will be displayed in the gallery (you will be able to click through all of them using the next and prev buttons).
+I.e. any picture that has data-lightbox="fig-set" will be displayed in the gallery (you will be able to click through all of them using the and buttons).

 You don’t have to use fig-set, any name will be OK, it just has to be the same for all the images you want in the gallery.